yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_import.md

 To import previously-exported API Gateway configuration data, perform the following steps:

 1. Click the **Import Configuration Fragment** button in the Policy Studio toolbar.
 2. Browse to the location of the XML file that contains the previously exported configuration data that you wish to import.
 3. Select the XML file, and click **Open**.
 4. If a passphrase was set on the configuration from which the data was previously exported, enter it in the **Enter Passphrase** dialog, and click **OK**.
 5. In the **Import Configuration** dialog, all configuration items are selected for import by default.
 If you do not wish to import specific items, deselect them in the tree.
-For more details, see [*View differences* on page 1](#View).
 6. Click **OK**
     to import the selected configuration items.
 7. The selected configuration items are imported into your API Gateway configuration and displayed in the Policy Studio tree.
 For example, any imported policies and containers are displayed under the **Policies** node.

 {{< alert title="Note" color="primary" >}}Be careful when deselecting configuration nodes for import.
 Deselecting certain nodes might make the imported configuration inconsistent by removing supporting configuration. {{< /alert >}}